keep-starknet-strange/awesome-stwo/README.md

 - [Keth](https://github.com/kkrt-labs/keth) - An open-source proving backend for the Ethereum Execution Layer built with on Starkware's provable VM, Cairo.

+- [Stwo-web-STARK](https://github.com/Okm165/stwo-web-stark) - Client-side proving, trace generation, and proof verification using STWO in a web-based interface.

 ## ZK-VMs

 _ZK-VMs provable with Stwo._